Student debt v. apprenticeship: which is better financially?

 Some apprenticeships and other school leaver opportunities are designed to get participants to the same level in their careers as graduates who go to university full time before joining.
-This is often the case with employers who offer the chance to do a degree part-time while working.
-Examples include Barclays’ higher apprenticeship in leadership and management, and IT degree apprenticeships at Capgemini and CGI (known as graduate apprenticeships in Scotland).
+This is often the case with employers who offer degree apprenticeships.

 - Investigate the qualifications you need for career areas that interest you